dabihdevs/rpg-diceset-vb/README.md

 The RPG_DiceSet.exe will run the application.

-In the code/ folder I uploaded the code I had written for the application ("Dice.vb", "Form1.vb") plus the component initialization ("Form1.Designer.vb").
+In the code/ folder I uploaded the code I had written for the application ("Dice.vb", "Form1.vb") plus the component initialization ("Form1.Designer.vb") where all the components names are stored.

 I created this application using Visual Studio 2022 on Windows 10.